cityofaustin/atxopendata.rocks/pages/publish.md

 <div class="pagebreak"></div>

-## How to Structure your Metadata

-Fill in the appropriate “About” information using the <a class="link-color" href="{{ site.baseurl }}/metadata/"> metadata publishing guidline.</a>  This would be the metadata for this dataset.
-Click “Next” and the dataset will start the creation process.
+Fill in the appropriate “About” information using the metadata guideline outlined for you.
+Please contact us to walk you through this.

-To learn more about Metadata standards please review the <a href="{{ site.baseurl }}/metadata/">Metadata Guideline</a></p>
-Metadata

 ## How to Create and Edit your Dataset